wp-plugins/shortcode-shorturl/readme.txt

 * Automatic generation of a Short URL to the blog post.
 * **Caches the Short URL** - So it's only generated once.
-* Offers 5 different URL Shorteners to choose from (bit.ly, is.gd, u.nu, snurl.com, tinyurl.com).
+* Offers 6 different URL Shorteners to choose from (bit.ly, tr.im, is.gd, u.nu, snurl.com, tinyurl.com).
 * Provides optional parameters to further increase workflow.
 * Can add self-defined labels in front (or around) the URL(s).